23 Surprising, Healthy Benefits of Alcohol

 Next time you’re stumped at a project, grab a cocktail.
 Cranberry and vodka can help get your creative juices flowing according to a study from Consciousness and Cognition.
 Researchers gave a group of men cranberry and vodka until their blood alcohol content reached 0.75 percent while the other group stayed sober and then asked them to complete a verbal puzzle while watching a movie.
 The men who boozed won the game!
 They solved the puzzle in 11.5 seconds while the teetotalers finished in 15.2 seconds.

 Whether your choice of beverage is wine or bourbon, it can help soothe your muscles, according to a study published in the International Journal of Kinesiology & Sports Science.
 The study had male participants go through two rounds of exercise and then consume a small amount of an alcoholic beverage or placebo beverage.
 The results concluded that those who drank the booze reported less muscle soreness after recovery than those who consumed a placebo.

 Whisky Can Help a Sore Throat

 While wine can reportedly help prevent a cold, this quick fix might help if one still strikes you down.
-Mix whisky with warm water and honey, and you’ll find temporary relief to a sore throat.
+To reap the benefits of alcohol during chillier months, mix whisky with warm water and honey, and you’ll find temporary relief to a sore throat.
 Like this DIY treatment?
-There here are 20 Natural Cures From Your Kitchen.
+There here are 20 natural cures from your kitchen.